kakkoyun/checklocks-demo/README.md

 6. How ignore/force annotations (`+checklocksignore`/`+checklocksforce`) modify the analysis.
 7. How the analyzer identifies incorrect usage (missing locks, missing atomic ops, incorrect acquire/release).
 8. The behavior and limitations of the analyzer, particularly regarding scope and the `+checklocksfail` annotation.
+9. How to complement `checklocks` with runtime assertions using `go-mutexasserts` for ignored functions.

 ## Findings & Key Behaviors Observed (Final)